AdrielBernhardT/AdrielBernhardT/README.md

-<h1 align="middle">Hi👋!
+<h1 align="middle">👋Hi!
 I'm Adriel</h1>

-<h3 align="middle">🏅 PPTI BCA Scholarship Awardee Batch 21</h3>
+<h4 align="middle">🏅 PPTI BCA Scholarship Awardee Batch 21</h4>
 <h2 align="middle">💫 About Me</h2>

-👋 I'm a Computer Science student under the PPTI BCA Scholarship at Bina Nusantara University.
-I have experience in C, Java, HTML, and Python.
+💻 I have experience in C, Java, HTML, and Python

-🌟 I previously served as Chairman of PPTI 21 (Caturwulan I), leading a team and coordinating activities.
-Now, I’m part of the Publication and Documentation Division (Caturwulan II), managing content creation and event documentation.
+🌟 I previously served as Chairman of PPTI 21 and also part of the Publication and Documentation Division

 💡 Passionate about problem-solving and lifelong learning, I aim to grow as a Full-Stack Developer and make an impact in the tech industry.